johannschopplich/utils/README.md

 #### `joinURL`

-Joins the given base URL and path, ensuring that there is only one slash between them.
+Joins the given URL path segments, ensuring that there is only one slash between them.

 ```ts
 declare function joinURL(base?: string, path?: string): string